 Gestational Diabetes Codes

 Gestational diabetes codes in ICD-10-CM have a considerably different structure than that of the pre-existing or unspecified DM in pregnancy codes.
 Gestational diabetes is subdivided into codes that specify whether it is diet controlled, insulin controlled, or unspecified control in pregnancy.
 As there happens that the medical staff being unqualified or not trained loses out to mention the codes while billing; therefore making it more complicated for the OB-GYN medical billing.
-This becomes challenging as it is important to know which exact codes needs to be documented.
+This becomes challenging as it is important to know which exact codes need to be documented.